fernandocavill/fernandocavill.github.io/mlw2.md

 if alpha is large, it may not be descent, but diverge if alpha is too small, low convergence. so choose the alpha correct, and the J theta descends and flatten

+## polynomail Regression

+when the hypothesis function is linear function which don't fit the data

+1. choose different curve like quadratic,cube, square root
+2. combine variables like x = x1.x2

+*feature scaling is tremendous large*